junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Bobby widens his eyes once more.
 "Thought drinking that thing is bad enough."

 "Faster this way."
 Cas extracts a full drag of the blood and pumps them in, then next.
 Eyes locked on the needle, teeth grinded.
-Face doesn't look good.
+His face grimaces.

 Bobby hesitates at the threshold before heading out.
 "Call me if you need anything."